-Taking the cognitive point of view, this course treats man as an active processor of information.
-Methods to improve memory, learning, and problem solving are shown from both the informational and practical perspectives.
-Prerequisite: PSYC 1301; sophomore standing. the end of the semester.
+A one hour course designed to review major concepts in preparation for the Psychology Area Concentration Achievement Test (PACAT).
+Students will take PACAT at the end of the semester.
 A satisfactory score on the PACAT must be earned to receive credit for the course.
 Students failing to earn a satisfactory score will complete an alternate test in order to complete the course.
 Offered fall and spring.
 Psychology majors should take this course their final semester.